tractor/tractor-website/getting-started.md

     xcode-select --install

 but at the time of writing this is not sufficient to build TractoR against R from CRAN.
-Either way, once R is installed, you should [download the TractoR tarball](downloads.html), uncompress it, run `make install` and set up the environment as described above.
+Either way, once R is installed, you should [download the TractoR tarball](downloads.html), uncompress it, run `make install` and set up the environment as described in the instructions for Linux above.

 ## Installation on Windows